 If the reviewer clicks on compare and only one version exists then both windows will be filled with the same proof version.

-Proof Viewer 2 allows comparing only static proofs.
+Ziflow Viewer allows comparing only static proofs.
 Video, audio, HTML5, and live websites are not supported yet.

-You have the option to decide if the newer version should be displayed on the right or left by changing the setting Proof Viewer configuration menu.
+You have the option to decide if the newer version should be displayed on the right or left by changing the setting Ziflow Viewer configuration menu.